pdrivom/IoT-Data-Generator/README.md

     docker-compose up

-> If needed edit the compose file in order to properly set the Docker networks.
+> If needed, edit the compose file in order to properly set the Docker networks.

 In order to use the **API**, different endpoints are implemented and can be found on the **API documentation** `http://localhost:8000/docs`